Coffee or tea spilled on the carpet

 15 Ways to Remove Difficult Stains From Your Carpet

 We know the feeling.
-You've just sat down for the evening with a well-deserved glass of wine and you accidentally drop it - that cream carpet that's been spotlessly clean is now stained red.
+You've just sat down for the evening with a cup of coffee or a glass of wine and you accidentally drop it on your cream carpet.
+Your once spotlessly clean carpet is now stained.

-If you need to know how to get stains out of a carpet, don't panic.
+If you need to get stains out of a carpet, don't panic.
 Here at HSS, we have a range of cleaning equipment ready to be hired whenever you need it.
-So next time you've got to remove awful stains from carpets, you can turn to us.

-Simple steps to follow when removing stubborn stains from carpets
+Simple steps for removing stubborn stains from carpets

 1. Blot up the stain to remove excess liquid

-Don’t panic.
-The first thing to do when a glass of red wine or a cup of hot chocolate is spilled over your carpet is to get a clean, soft cloth or paper towel and gently blot up as much of the stain as you can (blot carefully and don’t scrub, as you don’t want to spread the stain even more or push it further down into the carpet’s fibres).
+The first thing to do when a glass of red wine or a cup of hot chocolate is spilled over your carpet is to get a clean, soft cloth or paper towel and gently blot up as much of the stain as you can.
 An absorbent paper towel will instantly remove some of the wet stain to make the rest of the stain removal process easier.
+Be sure to blot carefully and not scrub as the stain can spread more or get pushed it further down into the carpet’s fibres.
+Also avoid using hot water as this can disperse the stain and make it much worse.

 2. Gently rinse the accident spot

-You can try blotting the stain using just cold water and a white cloth, but you can also add ¼ of vinegar to 1 part of water.
-Put the mixture into a spray bottle and spray over the area.
-Cover with an absorbent towel or kitchen paper and apply some weight on top (you can use heavy books or a table).
-Leave for 6-8 hours and repeat if necessary.
+Mix ¼ of vinegar to 1 part of water & add the mixture into a spray bottle.
+Spray over the area then cover with an absorbent towel or kitchen paper.
+Apply some weight on top (you can use heavy books or a table) & leave for 6-8 hours and repeat if necessary.
 This is not the most effective solution for all cases, but sometimes it’s the simplest things that can get the best results for tough stains.

 3. Use a carpet shampoo

-If you have a carpet shampoo or stain remover available try to remove the stain using them.
+If you have a carpet shampoo or stain remover already at home, try to remove the stain using them.
 If you don't have a special shampoo to hand, combine a couple of drops of dish soap or laundry detergent with a cup of water.
-If the stain has already dried into the carpet fibres, try brushing it out with a steel brush once the shampoo has been added.
+If the stain has already dried into the carpet fibres, try brushing it out with a carpet brush once the shampoo has been added.

 Traditional home-made solutions for tough carpet stains